Agent SwarmAgent Swarm

 Agents

-• Coder (ours is Picateclas) — docs PRs, MDX writes, CHANGELOG bumps, release tagging.
+• Coder — docs PRs, MDX writes, CHANGELOG bumps, release tagging, and CI-green verification before the daily release task completes.

-• Forward-Deployed Engineer (ours is Jackknife) — qa-use captures and browser-automation for release-video recording.
+• Forward-Deployed Engineerqa-use captures and browser-automation for release-video recording.

 • Content Writer — release-notes blog post drafting (separate from the in-repo CHANGELOG).